kAmpesinx/hi-world/README.md

 # On the table
-Work in mind - in process
+Task in mind - in process